majn/telegram-purple/README.md

 ## Building with XCode

 1. Compile the source of your current Adium version and add the created frameworks to the Adium-Telegram build path.
-2. Build the tgl submodule
+2. Build the tgl submodule.
 2. Get zlib and libcrypto.a and provide it somewhere in your build path.
-3. Build the XCode-Project and execute the created bundle
+3. Build the XCode-Project and execute the created bundle.

 # Unicode Emojis for Pidgin

 The Telegram phone applications for iOS and Android make use of standardized Unicode smileys (called [Emojis](https://en.wikipedia.org/wiki/Emoji)).
 Pidgin does not display those smileys natively, but you can install a custom smiley theme like (https://github.com/stv0g/unicode-emoji) or (https://github.com/VxJasonxV/emoji-for-pidgin) and activate it under Settings > Themes > Smiley Theme.

+# Changelog

+Warning, this version is mainly for development and testing and NOT for productive use.
+Even though it already provides basic features, you should still expect bugs and crashes when running it.

+When encountering a crash or some other bugs, please report it to us, preferably together with a backtrace of the crashed application [https://developer.pidgin.im/wiki/GetABacktrace]

+## Version 0.6

+    - Support for secret chats
+    - Receiving geo messages

+## Version 0.5

+    - Display incoming photos
+    - Respect received user and chat property updates
+    - Support changing own profile picture
+    - Support adding new contacts
+    - Display service messages
+    - Works with libpurple proxy settings

+## TODO:

+    - Picture, audio and video messages
+    - File transfers
+    - Geo-locations

 # Authors